 Explore the shipwreck diving sites in Coron Bay, Palawan and book Coron diving packages.
-Find out the best wreck diving spots in Coron and some diving tips to take note of with this guide.
+Find out the best spots for wreck diving in Coron and some Palawan diving tips to take note of with this guide.

 North of Palawan Island is a group of islands called Calamian Islands or Calamianes.
 One of the municipalities and islands within this island group is called Coron.
 70% of the area consists of steep limestone mountains, which existed since the Permian.